the-draupnir-project/Draupnir/README.md

 Apache-2.0 and AFL-3.0.
 See [LICENSE](./LICENSE) and LICENSES/ for details.

-This project is primarily developed under the Academic Free License 3.0 (AFL-3.0), but includes components under other permissive licenses.
+This project is primarily developed under the Academic Free License 3.0 (AFL-3.0), with some components under Apache-2.0, and others under more permissive licenses such as MIT or 0BSD.

-When redistributing, you must comply with the terms of each applicable license.
+When redistributing Draupnir, you must comply with the terms of each applicable license.
+In practice, this primarily involves preserving license texts and any required NOTICE files for Apache-2.0 components.
-For Apache-2.0 components, this includes preserving copyright notices and any required NOTICE files, and including a copy of the Apache License 2.0.

 ## Supported by